Privacy Act of 1974: Conditions of disclosure

 The Privacy Act mandates that each United States Government agency have in place an administrative and physical security system to prevent the unauthorized release of personal records.

 To protect the privacy and liberty rights of individuals, federal agencies must state "the authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information and whether disclosure of such information is mandatory or voluntary" when requesting information.
 This notice is common on almost all federal government forms which seek to gather information from individuals, many of which seek personal and confidential details.

-Department of Justice
+Data integrity boards

 Subsection "U" requires that each agency have a Data Integrity Board.
 Each agency's Data Integrity Board is supposed to make an annual report to OMB, available to the public, that includes all complaints that the Act was violated, such as use of records for unauthorized reasons or the holding of First Amendment Records and report on —..."(v) any violations of matching agreements that have been alleged or identified and any corrective action taken".
-Former Attorney General Dick Thornburg appointed a Data Integrity Board but since then, the USDOJ has not published any Privacy Act reports.
+Former Attorney General Dick Thornburg appointed a Data Integrity Board but since then, the United States Department of Justice has not published any Privacy Act reports.